Spanish Low Emission Zones

 Driving in Spain - Low Emission Zones LEZs

-Spanish Low Emission Zones LEZs - From January 1st, 2023 New low emissions zones are being introduced across 149 towns and cities.
+Spanish Low Emission Zones LEZs - New low emissions zones are being introduced across 149 towns and cities.

 LEZ rules affect all cities with more than 50,000 inhabitants as well as island territories and municipalities with more than 20,000 inhabitants with air quality harmful to health, currently there are 149 municipalities in Spain that are included in the LEZ rules.